ibiscum/asn1crypto/SECURITY.md

 not post a public issue on GitHub.
 Instead, email the project lead, Will Bond, at will@wbond.net.

-You should receive a response within two business days, and follow up emails during the process of confirming the potential issue.
+You should receive a response within two business days, and follow-up emails during the process of confirming the potential issue.

 ## Supported Versions